 Ensure you have a supported version of SketchUp.

-We support SketchUp Pro versions 2017.
+We support SketchUp Pro versions 2017 and newer.
 Our SketchUp Connection will not work with:

 - Older versions of SketchUp

 Need to download SketchUp?
 Find your version here.

 Ensure that you have the latest version of SketchUp.

 Windows version: Go to Help > Check for Update.
 Find your version (2017, 2018, etc), and download the updated install file.

 Mac version: Go to SketchUp > Check for Update.
 Find your version on SketchUp's website, and download the installer.
 To update, you'll need to re-install the application and overwrite the old version.

 Update the Land F/X SketchUp Plugin, and verify your Support ID and SketchUp Library location.